On the Arithmetic determination of the trace: Introduction

 \subsection{The results}

 Let $K$ be a number field with maximal order denoted by $O_{K}$.
 We write ${\rm t}_{K}:O_{K} \times O_{K} \to \Z$ for the associated integral bilinear pairing induced by the trace form ${\rm Tr}_{K /\Q}: O_{K} \to \Z$.
 The {\it integral trace form} $q_{K}$ is the integral quadratic form associated to the pairing $ {\rm t}_{K}$.
 We say that two number fields $K$ and $L$ have isometric integral trace forms whenever there is an equivalence of integral quadratic forms between the forms $q_{K}$ and $q_{L}$.
 Two immediate necessary conditions for the existence of such an isometry are that the two number fields have the same signatures and discriminants.
 We add a numerical condition, in terms of ramified primes, that guaranties that such an isometry exists.
-For every prime $p$ and number field $K$ we define a positive integer $\alpha_{p}^{K}$ which we call the {\it first ramification factor} (see Definition \ref{RamInvar} for details) with the property that $\alpha_{p}^{K}\neq 1$ if and only if $p$ ramifies in $K$.
+For every prime $p$ and number field $K$ we define a positive integer $\alpha_{p}^{K}$ which we call the {\it first ramification factor} (see Definition \ref{RamInvar} for details).

 \begin{teo}[cf. Theorem \ref{isometrytrace}] Let $K,L$ be tamely ramified number fields of the same degree over $\Q$, and suppose that $K$ is non-totally real.
 The integral trace forms of $K$ and $L$ are isometric if and only if the following conditions hold: